Kentucky Layoffs — August 2018

 |---|---|---|---|---|

-The numbers illustrate a easing in workforce disruptions across Kentucky, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+These figures highlight a easing in workforce disruptions across Kentucky, with filings falling below both recent and year-ago levels.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.